lawrencedavis/locationator/README.md

 There are 3 methods in this gem:

+Return the latitude of an address:

-    Locationator.lat("800 W. Huron St Chicago, IL")
+    $ Locationator.lat("800 W. Huron St Chicago, IL") => 41.895347

-will return the latitude.

-    Locationator.lng("800 W. Huron St Chicago, IL")

-will return the longitude
+Return the longitude of an address:

-    Locationator.lat_lng("800 W. Huron St Chicago, IL")
+    $ Locationator.lng("800 W. Huron St Chicago, IL") => -87.648072

-will return an array of the latitude and longitude.
+Return an array of the latitude and longitude of an address:

+    $ Locationator.lat_lng("800 W. Huron St Chicago, IL") => [41.895347, -87.648072]

+Return the postal (zip) code of an address:

+    $ Locationator.zip("800 W. Huron St Chicago, IL") => "60642"

+Return the properly formatted version of an address

+    $ Locationator.zip("800 W. Huron St Chicago, IL") => "800 West Huron Street, Chicago, IL 60642, USA"

 ## Contributing